Subscribed to Spotify Premium, but still tracked

 • Spotify's web player leaks your personal data to the who's who of surveillance marketing.

-• Spotify does not provide any opt-outs on its iOS app.
+• Spotify provides no opt-out at all on its iOS app.

-• The opt-out provided by Spotify on its Mac app is clearly a "Dark Pattern" and does not work.
+• The opt-out Spotify provides on its Mac app is clearly a "Dark Pattern" and does not work.

-• Privacy policy relies on legitimate interest in personalized advertising, and therefore does not comply with the GDPR.
+• The privacy policy relies on legitimate interest for personalized advertising, and therefore does not comply with the GDPR.

-• The cookie information page gives false information, as Spotify does not provide the necessary controls to refuse cookies.
+• The cookie information page gives false information, since Spotify does not provide the controls needed to refuse cookies.

 And all this even if you pay for a Spotify subscription!